waggle-sensor/nodecontroller-v1/docs/create_waggle_image.md

 Users of waggle should not need to build the waggle image on their own, but if they want to, here are the instructions to do that (see Section "Manually").
-Further below there are also instructions on how to use an odroid/wagman-system for automatic (e.g. nightly) waggle image builds.
+Further below there are also instructions on how to do automatic (e.g. nightly) waggle image builds.
 Those instructions are mostly of interest to the waggle team itself.

 # Manually